Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

 \subsection{Penalized Reconstruction}

 Alternatively, the reconstruction can be achieved for each energy bin $k$ by finding an estimate $\boldmuhat_k$ as the solution of an optimization problem of the form

-where $L$ is a loss function (e.g., the Poisson negative log-likelihood for \ac{PCCT}) that evaluates the goodness of fit between $\boldy_k$ and $\boldybar_k(\boldmu_k)$, $\beta_k>0$ is a weight and $R_k$ is a penalty function or regularizer, generally convex and nonnegative, that promotes desired image properties while controlling the noise.
-Although many approaches were proposed to solve \eqref{eq:recon}, most algorithms are somehow similar to the proximal gradient algorithm \cite{combettes2011proximal}, that is to say, given an image estimate $\boldmu_k^{(q)}$ at iteration $q$, the next estimate $\boldmu_k^{(q+1)}$ is obtained via a reconstruction step followed by a smoothing step,
+where $L$ is a loss function (e.g., the Poisson negative log-likelihood for \ac{PCCT}) that evaluates the goodness of fit between the data $\boldy_k$ and $\boldybar_k(\boldmu_k)$, $\beta_k>0$ is a weight and $R_k$ is a penalty function or regularizer, generally convex and nonnegative, that promotes desired image properties while controlling the noise.
+The data fidelity term in \eqref{eq:recon} is convex when $r_{i,k} = 0$ for all $i,k$.
+Although many approaches were proposed to solve \eqref{eq:recon}, most algorithms are somehow similar to the proximal gradient algorithm \cite{beck2009fast,combettes2011proximal}, that is to say, given an image estimate $\boldmu_k^{(q)}$ at iteration $q$, the next estimate $\boldmu_k^{(q+1)}$ is obtained via a reconstruction step followed by a smoothing step,

-where $\boldg_k^{(q)}$ is the gradient of the data fidelity loss $\boldmu_k\mapsto L\left(\boldy_k , \boldybar_k(\boldmu_k)\right)$ evaluated at $\boldmu_k^{(q)}$ and $\boldH_k$ is a suitable diagonal positive-definite matrix.
+where $\boldg_k^{(q)}$ is the gradient of the data fidelity loss $\boldmu_k\mapsto L\left(\boldy_k , \boldybar_k(\boldmu_k)\right)$ evaluated at $\boldmu_k^{(q)}$ and $\boldH_k$ is a suitable diagonal positive-definite matrix (typically, a diagonal majorizer of the Hessian of the data fidelity loss).
 The first step \eqref{eq:gradient} is a gradient descent that guarantees a decrease of the data fidelity while the second step \eqref{eq:smoothing} is an image denoising operation.
-This type of approach encompasses optimization transfer techniques such as \ac{SQS} \cite{elbakri2002statistical,erdogan2002monotonic}.
+This type of approach encompasses optimization transfer techniques such as \ac{SQS} \cite{erdogan1999monotonic,elbakri2002statistical}.

 The choice of $R_k$ depends on the desired image properties.
-A popular choice consists in penalizing difference in the values of neighboring pixels with a smooth edge-preserving potential function and solving Eq.~\eqref{eq:smoothing} is achieved with standard smooth optimization tools \cite{elbakri2002statistical,erdogan2002monotonic}.
+A popular choice consists in penalizing differences in the values of neighboring pixels with a smooth edge-preserving potential function and solving Eq.~\eqref{eq:smoothing} is achieved with standard smooth optimization tools \cite{erdogan1999monotonic,elbakri2002statistical}.
 Another popular choice is the \ac{CS} approach, which has been widely used in medical imaging when using an undersampled measurement operator $\boldA_k$ (e.g., sparse-view \ac{CT}). \Ac{CS} consists of assuming that the signal to recover is sparse in some sense to recover it from far fewer samples than required by the Nyquist–Shannon sampling theorem.
 In the following paragraphs, we briefly discuss the synthesis and the analysis approaches.